ldmweb/SQA_final_assignment/DOC.md

 ![Result_test](https://i.imgur.com/YsVeE9Z.png)

-As you can see, all of our feaure are tested
+As you can see, all of our features are tested

 ---